wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-debug-jobs.md

 ![Iniciar a interface do usuário do Hadoop](./media/hdinsight-debug-jobs/hdi-debug-launch-dashboard-hadoop-ui.png)

 ### <a name="access-the-yarn-ui"></a>Acessar a interface do usuário do Yarn
-No Portal do Azure, clique em um nome de cluster HDInsight para abrir a folha do cluster.
+No portal do Azure, clique em um nome de cluster HDInsight para abrir a folha do cluster.
 Na folha do cluster, clique em **Painel**.
 Quando solicitado, insira as credenciais de administrador do cluster.
 No Console de Consulta que se abre, clique em **IU DO YARN**.

 Você pode usar a interface do usuário do YARN para fazer o seguinte: